 The Creative Doer – A Brave Woman’s Guide from Dreaming to Doing

-Essential reading for female creators, activists and magicmakers
+Essential reading for feminist creators, activists and magicmakers

 What would happen if we stopped trying to follow in the footsteps of the Male Genius?
-What does devotion look like if it doesn’t mean forsaking everything and everyone, including your kids, for your art?
-Can we grant ourselves the permission we’re waiting for and start doing our work, our way?
+What does devotion look like if it doesn’t mean forsaking everything and everyone, including your kids, for your work?
+What if we granted ourselves the permission we’re waiting for and started doing our work, our way?

 In this insightful, no-bullshit guide you’ll learn how to:

 - Claim the time and space you need to do your work.

 - Understand fear and how to roll with it.

 - Learn how to fuel yourself and your work in a way that will change your life forever.

 - Untangle yourself from the patriarchal fuckery that’s been keeping you small.